mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * 300-500 words.
 * Submit via your Box folder.
 * Be prepared to share your review in class.
-* Do not quote extensively from the project's text.
+* Do not quote extensively from the project website.
 Summarize in your own words.
 * Address the following questions:
   * What is the goal of this project?
 Are there guiding research questions?
   * Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?